Information for Students Participating in

 Apparel should be purchased at the University Book Store, Old Capitol Mall, 201 S. Clinton Street, Iowa City:

-Undergraduate apparel (cap, gown, and tassel) is $22.50.
-The University Book Store accepts cash, check, Visa and Master Card.
+Undergraduate apparel (cap, gown, and tassel) is $22.75.
+The University Book Store accepts cash, Visa, Master Card, American Express and Discover.

-Degree candidates planning to wear academic apparel obtained from any other source should contact Commencements at 335–0296.
-Seating at commencement ceremonies is based on apparel sales, so let us know if you are borrowing apparel and plan to attend, no later than May 2nd, if you would like for us to arrange for seating for you at this ceremony.
+Degree candidates planning to wear academic apparel obtained from any other source should contact Graduation Analysis at 335–0228.
+Seating at commencement ceremonies is based on apparel sales, so let us know if you are borrowing apparel and plan to attend, no later than May 1st, if you would like for us to arrange for seating for you at this ceremony.

 Men are expected to wear ties, although jackets are not required.
 Flowers are not worn on gowns.
 Caps or gowns decorated with inappropriate messages will not be permitted.